gyaresu/gareth-galera-lab/README.md

 Here's what I'm planning to tackle next (and what you might want to explore too):

-1. Automate the Passbolt GPG fingerprint/JWT provisioning immediately after bootstrap so the healthcheck is clean.
-2. Add HAProxy or ProxySQL if you need health-aware load balancing for the application.
+1. Add HAProxy or ProxySQL if you need health-aware load balancing for the application.
-3. Schedule recurring `mariabackup` exports to external storage and rehearse the restore flow so the wider Passbolt HA pattern is battle-tested.[^1]
+2. Schedule recurring `mariabackup` exports to external storage and rehearse the restore flow so the wider Passbolt HA pattern is battle-tested.[^1]

 [^1]: [How to Set-Up a Highly-Available Passbolt Environment](https://www.passbolt.com/blog/how-to-set-up-a-highly-available-passbolt-environment)
 [^2]: [MariaDB Galera Cluster Usage Guide](https://mariadb.com/docs/galera-cluster/readme/mariadb-galera-cluster-usage-guide)